ITUnlp/UniParse/README.md

 ## Components
 Below we describe a brief introduction to each of the core components of the uniparse package, followed by a guide to how to stick them together.

+All components are contained in /UniParse/uniparse/

 #### Vocabulary
-The vocabulary encapsulates tokenization of strings, and keeps track of mappings from `string -> int` as well as the inverse.
+The vocabulary encapsulates tokenisation of strings, and keeps track of mappings from `string -> int` as well as the inverse.
 This corresponds 1-to-1 to what other parser implementations call 'Alphabet'.
 The complete separation of this component is meant to ensure that preprocessing effects remain explicit and independently observable.

 ```
 vocab = Vocabulary()